MicrosoftDocs/msteams-docs/msteams-platform/get-started/deploy-blazor-app.md

 1. Open the [Developer Portal for Teams](https://dev.teams.microsoft.com).
 1. Sign in with your Microsoft 365 administrative account.

-1. From the sidebar, select **Apps**.
+1. Find **Apps** on the sidebar and  select it.

-1. Select your app from the list.
+1. Select your app from the list that appears.

 1. Select **Environments**.